People who follow me should know by now I invest in US stocks and European bank bonds. I have cashed out of all my SGX stocks since 2017.

 Well, actually I have.
 I dipped into the Singapore stock market when I was 16, going through my mum’s trading account.
 That was about 20 years ago.

-20 years later, I’m still smarting over those loses.
+20 years later, I’m still smarting over those losses.
 I had held various positions in “star” names like Hyflux, Noble, Keppel, Cosco, Singtel, and Starhub.

 I followed the expert advice of the day from analysts here, who gave all these stock market darlings rave reviews and buy ratings.